 Dogpile is one of the older meta search engines developed by Aaron Flin.
 In 1999 Go2Net took over Dogpile and in August 2000 InfoSpace (now Blucora) merged with Go2Net.
 Dogpile has been working since 1996 and is well known, perhaps because of Arfie the mascot who has been on the side from the beginning.
 In the beginning Dogpile worked as a multi search engine, which provided the results of three search engines separately, without mixing them.
 Besides Yahoo and Altavista, they searched in sources like Usenet and ftp search engines.
 Today, Dogpile is a typical meta-search tool that combines the results of other search engines and offers them in a single results list.
+For a while, the results looked like they came only from Bing.
+Currently, the results look like a combination of Google and Bing (as of November 2019).

 |Launched||January 2, 1996|